RadioShack: RadioShack Corporation

 The last annual RadioShack printed catalogs were distributed to the public in 2003.

 Until 2004, RadioShack routinely asked for the name and address of purchasers so they could be added to mailing lists.
 Name and mailing address were requested for special orders (RadioShack Unlimited parts and accessories, Direc2U items not stocked locally), returns, check payments, RadioShack Answers Plus credit card applications, service plan purchases and carrier activations of cellular telephones.

 On December 20, 2005, RadioShack announced the sale of its newly built riverfront Fort Worth, Texas headquarters building to German-based KanAm Grund; the property was leased back to RadioShack for 20 years.
 In 2008, RadioShack assigned this lease to the Tarrant County College District (TCC), remaining in 400,000 sqft of the space as its headquarters.

 In 2005, RadioShack parted with Verizon for a 10-year agreement with Cingular (later AT&T) and renegotiated its 11-year agreement with Sprint.
 In July 2011, RadioShack ended its wireless partnership with T-Mobile, replacing it with the "Verizon Wireless Store" within a store.
 2005 under the leadership of Jim Hamilton, marked a banner year for wireless.
 RadioShack sold more mobile phones than Walmart, Circuit City and Best Buy combined.

 RadioShack had not made products under the Realistic name since the early 1990s.
 Support for many of Radio Shack's traditional product lines, including amateur radio, had ended by 2006.
-A handful of small-town franchise dealers used their ability to carry non-RadioShack merchandise to bring in parts from outside sources, but these represented a minority.
+A handful of small-town franchise dealers used their ability to carry non-RadioShack merchandise to bring in parts from outside sources; however, these stores were a minority.